Despite failures, U.S. likely to continue raids to free hostages

 The latest setback came in a remote area of Yemen early on Saturday, when al Qaeda militants shot American photo journalist Luke Somers and South African teacher Pierre Korkie during a rescue attempt led by U.S. Special Forces.

-Defense Secretary Chuck Hagel defended the operation and the intelligence that spurred it.
+Defense Secretary Chuck Hagel defended the operation and the intelligence that lay behind it, and suggested there would be no wholesale review of U.S. policy.

 “But we start with the fact that we have an American that’s being held hostage and that American’s life is in danger and that’s where we start.
 And then we proceed from there,” he said.

-Somers’ British stepmother, Penny Bearman, told the Times newspaper that she was “quite angry, because if there had not been a rescue attempt, he would still be alive.”
-She said the family had not been informed of the rescue effort.

-U.S. officials said Somers was about to be executed by his captors after they released a video last week threatening to kill him.
-But Bearman told the Times that previous threats had not been carried out, and she had been hopeful.

-An earlier raid in mid-November to free Somers had been unsuccessful - he wasn’t present when U.S. and Yemeni forces arrived - as was a July attempt to rescue American journalist James Foley, held by Islamic State in Syria.
+An earlier raid in mid-November to free Somers also was unsuccessful - he wasn’t present when U.S. and Yemeni forces arrived - as was a July attempt to rescue American journalist James Foley, held by Islamic State in Syria.
 Foley was later beheaded.

-Still, such rescue attempts seem unlikely to stop, given the U.S. government’s policy of not paying ransom for captives.
+Yet however high-risk, the increasingly frequent rescue attempts seem unlikely to stop now, particularly as Obama holds fast to a policy of refusing to pay ransom for captives.

 A review of hostage policy that Obama ordered this summer will not include the issue of ransom, the White House has said.